Can AI-Generated Text be Reliably Detected?: Evading AI-Detectors using Paraphrasing Attacks

-Non-watermarking detectors such as trained classifiers \citep{openaidetectgpt2} and zero-shot classifiers \citep{mitchell2023detectgpt, gehrmann2019gltr, ippolito2019automatic, solaiman2019release} use the presence of LLM-specific signatures in AI-generated texts for their detection.
 Neural network-based trained detectors such as RoBERTa-Large-Detector from OpenAI \citep{openaidetectgpt2} are trained or fine-tuned for binary classification with datasets containing human and AI-generated texts.
 Zero-shot classifiers leverage specific statistical properties of the source LLM outputs for their detection.
-Here, we perform experiments on these non-watermarking detectors to show they are vulnerable to our paraphrasing attack.
+Retrieval-based methods search for a candidate passage in a database that stores the LLM outputs.
+Here, we perform experiments on these non-watermarking detectors to show they are vulnerable to our paraphrasing attack.\looseness=-1

-We use a pre-trained GPT-2 Medium\footnote{\url{https://huggingface.co/gpt2-medium}} model \citep{gpt2} with 355M parameters to evaluate our attack on 200 passages from the XSum dataset \citep{xsum}.
-We use a T5-based paraphrasing model \citep{prithivida2021parrot} with 222M parameters to rephrase the output texts from the target GPT-2 Medium model.
-Figure \ref{fig:roc_ai} shows the effectiveness of the paraphrasing attack over these detectors.
-The AUROC scores of DetectGPT \citep{mitchell2023detectgpt} drop from $96.5\%$ (before the attack) to $59.8\%$ (after the attack).
-Note that AUROC of $50,0\%$ corresponds to a random detector.
-The rest of the zero-shot detectors \citep{solaiman2019release, gehrmann2019gltr, ippolito2019automatic} perform also very poorly after our attack.
+\textbf{Trained and Zero-shot detectors.} We use a pre-trained GPT-2 Medium model \citep{gpt2} with 355M parameters as the target LLM to evaluate our attack on 1000 long passages from the XSum dataset \citep{xsum}.
+We use the T5-based paraphrasing model \citep{prithivida2021parrot} with 222M parameters to rephrase the 1000 output texts generated using the target GPT-2 Medium model.
+Figure~\ref{fig:roc_nonwatermark} shows the effectiveness of the paraphrasing attack over these detectors. {\bf The AUROC scores of DetectGPT \citep{mitchell2023detectgpt} drop from \bm{$96.5\%$} (before the attack) to \bm{$59.8\%$} (after the attack).} Note that AUROC of $50\%$ corresponds to a random detector.
+The rest of the zero-shot detectors \citep{solaiman2019release, gehrmann2019gltr, ippolito2019automatic} also perform poorly after our attack.
 Though the performance of the trained neural network-based detectors \citep{openaidetectgpt2} is better than that of zero-shot detectors, they are also not reliable.
-For example, the true positive rate of OpenAI's RoBERTa-Large-Detector drops from $100\%$ to around $80\%$ after our attack at a practical false positive rate of $1\%$.
-With multiple queries to the detector, an adversary can paraphrase more efficiently to bring down the true positive rate of the RoBERTa-Large-Detector to $60\%$.
-Table \ref{tab:paraphrase_2} shows an example of outputs from the GPT-2 model before and after paraphrasing.
-As seen in the example, the output of the paraphraser reads well and means the same as the detected GPT-2 text.
-We measure the perplexity of the GPT-2 output text to be 16.3 (Figure~\ref{fig:roc_ai1}).
-GPT-2 is a relatively old LLM, and it performs poorly when compared to more recent LLMs.
-The perplexity of the GPT-2 text after paraphrasing is 27.2 (Figure~\ref{fig:roc_ai2}).
-The perplexity score only degrades by 2 with multiple queries to the detector (Figure~\ref{fig:roc_ai3}).
+For example, TPR@$1\%$FPR of OpenAI's RoBERTa-Large-Detector drops from $100\%$ to around $92\%$ after our attack.